-Tocilizumab is a humanized monoclonal antibody interleukin (IL)-6 receptor antagonist.
-Mechanism of action: IL-6 is a proinflammatory cytokine involved in various physiological processes such as activation of T lymphocytes, induction of immunoglobulins and acute-phase proteins and stimulation of hemopoiesis.
+Tocilizumab is a humanized monoclonal antibody interleukin (IL) 6 receptor antagonist.

+Mechanism of action: IL-6 is a proinflammatory cytokine involved in various physiological processes, such as activation of T lymphocytes, induction of immunoglobulins and acutephase proteins, and stimulation of hemopoiesis.
 IL-6 has been implicated in the pathogenesis of inflammatory diseases, osteoporosis, and malignancies.

-Rationale: Studies conducted in patients who died of SARS and Middle East Respiratory Syndrome (MERS) suggest that mortality is associated with an amplified immune system response with cytokine release [45].
-Although tocilizumab has had promising results in some studies [46], the lack of a comparator group warrants caution with these results.
-Several RCTs of tocilizumab are underway in patients with severe COVID-19.
+Rationale: Studies conducted in patients who died of SARS and Middle East respiratory syndrome (MERS) suggest that mortality is associated with an amplified immune response with cytokine release [45].
+Although tocilizumab has shown promising results in some studies [46], the lack of a comparator group warrants caution when interpreting the results.
+Several RCTs with tocilizumab are ongoing in patients with severe COVID-19.

-DHR: Immediate (urticaria, anaphylaxis) and delayed DHR (including urticaria, maculopapular rash, vasculitis, AGEP, SJS and DRESS) can occur secondary to the use of tocilizumab [47-51].
-There are also some cases of type alpha reactions not IgE-mediated related to cytokine release [49].
-Hypersensitivity to excipients must also be considered (Table I) [11].
+DHRs: Immediate DHRs (urticaria, anaphylaxis) and delayed DHRs (including urticaria, maculopapular rash, vasculitis, AGEP, SJS, and DRESS syndrome) can occur after taking tocilizumab [47-51].
+Non-IgE-mediated alpha reactions related to cytokine release have also been reported [49].
+It is important to take hypersensitivity to excipients into account (Table 1) [11].

-Allergological study: Cutaneous testing with tocilizumab is usually performed at 20 mg/ml for the prick-test and 0.2 mg/ml [29], 20 mg/ml [52] or 2 mg/ml [49,53] for the intradermal test.
-If skin tests are negative, a DPT can be performed after evaluating the risk-benefit ratio and switching to a subcutaneous route can be considered [49].
+Allergological study: Skin testing with tocilizumab is usually performed at 20 mg/mL for the prick test and 0.2 mg/mL [29], 20 mg/mL [52], or 2 mg/mL [49,53] for the intradermal test.
+If the results of skin tests are negative, a DPT can be performed after evaluating the risk-benefit ratio.
+Switching to the subcutaneous route can be considered [49].

-Desensitization protocols: There are some published case reports of tocilizumab desensitization, both in immediate and delayed reactions [53-55].
-Demir et al. [56] described 65 rapid drug desensitizations with tocilizumab in 3 patients with only one anaphylaxis during the 5th desensitization cycle.
-However, after modifying the protocol, this patient continued the tocilizumab desensitization protocol uneventfully.
+Desensitization protocols: Desensitization to tocilizumab has been reported, both in immediate and in delayed reactions [53-55].
+Demir et al [56] described 65 rapid drug desensitizations with tocilizumab in 3 patients, with only 1 episode of anaphylaxis during the fifth desensitization cycle.
+However, after modifying the protocol, this patient was able to continue the protocol uneventfully.